With interests in science and nature, the author explores topics from a unique and sometimes controversial perspective.

 Unlike any other predator, large cats bring out a primitive fear in humans.
 They take us back to a time when we were just as often prey as hunter, stalked silently from the grass by saber-toothed tigers and other prehistoric beasts.

 Today, big cats are still fierce hunters that can easily take down game or livestock, and a human being is, of course, no match.
-So when they start showing up in places we don't expect to see them it can be a little alarming for the local population.
+So when they start showing up in places we don't expect to see them it can be a little alarming.

 Alien cats get the blame for killing livestock and household pets, and the fear lingers that it won't be long until humans are on the menu.
-They're stealthy, like ghosts in the dark of the landscape.
-Phantom Cat is the perfect nickname.
+They're stealthy, like ghosts in the dark of the landscape, and Phantom Cat is the perfect nickname.